WinterAxis/ESV-MD-Bible/The_Bible_esv/22_Song_of_Solomon/Song_1.md

 Behold, you are beautiful, my beloved, truly delightful.
 Our couch is green;

 ###### 17
-the beams of our house are cedar; our rafters are pine. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+the beams of our house are cedar; our rafters are pine.

 ***